 Fed's Stein: need to be more predictable on bond taper

-FRANKFURT (Reuters) - The Federal Reserve should make itself more predictable about scaling back its massive bond buying campaign, a top U.S. central banker said on Thursday, acknowledging that it had confused markets by not tapering at its meeting last week.
+FRANKFURT, Sept 26 (Reuters) - The Federal Reserve should make itself more predictable over scaling back its massive bond buying campaign, a top U.S. central banker said on Thursday, acknowledging that it had confused markets by not tapering at its meeting last week.

 "But whether we start in September or a bit later is not in itself the key issue - the difference in the overall amount of securities we buy will be modest," he told a monetary policy conference in Frankfurt.

 "What is much more important is doing everything we can to ensure that this difficult transition is implemented in as transparent and predictable a manner as possible.
 On this front, I think it is safe to say that there may be room for improvement," he said in prepared remarks.